surma/surma.dev/content/things/compile-js.md

 compiler.
 Every operator is just a big collection of `if`-`else` chains to handle the types.
 Every.
 Operator.

-Methods are kept in a list of tuples, and every property access has to iterates over the entire list.
+Methods are kept in a list of tuples, and every property access has to iterate over the entire list.
 Doing this dynamic lookup negates many of the C++ compiler’s superpowers: It can’t perform inlining or DCE, as the string-based indirection prevents static analysis.
 If I were to write a fully ES2016- compliant transpiler this way, I don’t think I’d end up with something smaller (or faster) than compiling QuickJS to Wasm.

-I think a much more interesting and promising approach is do an “Almost TypeScript”; something like [AssemblyScript]: Instead of implementing one uber-type called `JSValue`, I’d implement each type in its own C++ class.
-I’d write a similarly simple transpiler that turns JS into C++, but using using the TypeScript type annotations to strictly define which C++ classes are being instantiated and used.
+I think a much more interesting and promising approach is to do an “Almost TypeScript”; something like [AssemblyScript]: Instead of implementing one uber- type called `JSValue`, I’d implement each type in its own C++ class.
+I’d write a similarly simple transpiler that turns JS into C++, but using the TypeScript type annotations to strictly define which C++ classes are being instantiated and used.
 All the hard stuff (type checking, inlining, optimization) can be deferred to the C++ compiler.
 You’d get features like closures and generators for almost free, as C++20 already has those features.
 AssemblyScript still does not have support for closures or generators.

 I don’t regret building this at all.
 It’s been incredibly fun.
 I hope this was useful in some way.